carpentries/instructor-training/_episodes/14-learning-objectives.md

 [writing and using good learning outcomes]({{ page.root }}/files/papers/baume-learning-outcomes-2009.pdf) is a good longer discussion of these issues.

+> ## Identify the Bloom's level of the these learning objectives
+>
+> In the chat window, state the corresponding level of Bloom's taxonomy for the following learning objectives:
+>
+> * Learners will be able to name three benefits of using a version control system like git.
+> * Learners will be able to explain the difference between a database and a database > manager.
+> * Learners will be able to write conditional statements using if and elif.
+> * Learners will be able to compare the collaboration features of git and dropbox.
+>
+> This exercise should take about 3 minutes.
+{: .challenge}

+> ## Write your own learning objective
+>
+> In the shared notetaking document:
+>
+> * Write two learning objectives for the lesson you live coded this morning
+> * State the Bloom's level corresponding
+>
+> This exercise could take about 5 minutes to complete and 5 minutes to discuss.
+{: .challenge}

 > ## Evaluate SWC and DC Learning Objectives
 >
 > Your instructor has posted links to a handful of current Software and Data Carpentry lessons in the Etherpad.